 Another complication of untreated varicose veins is ulcers, which can be described as dark red or purple patches of skin or open sores that have a red base and yellow tissue and ooze drainage.
 The increasing pressure in the vein walls makes them very fragile, which means the walls of the vessel are easily damaged.
 This can lead to the formation of ulcers, which are slow-healing by nature due to the problem with circulation.

 If you have varicose veins, they may rupture and bleed.
 This can happen if the vein is injured in any way.
 Even brushing of the leg against a hard surface or scratching can result in a varicose vein bursting and bleeding.
 A bleeding varicose vein can be severe and is considered a medical emergency.

 The brown, leathery skin that can occur from varicose veins is caused by the breakdown of collagen and elastin in the skin.
 This can happen when the veins are not able to properly circulate blood, causing a build-up of pressure in the vessels.
 This increased pressure leads to inflammation and damage to the surrounding tissue, including the skin.

-Varicose Veins Treatment in Kansas City and Leavenworth, KS and Liberty and Marshall, MO
+Varicose Veins Treatment in Kansas City & Liberty, MO

 For the expert treatment of varicose veins and a return to smooth, younger-looking legs, trust Dr. Scott Darling at Missouri Vein Specialists with your care.
 Dr. Darling is a triple board-certified vein specialist helping patients avoid serious complications from untreated varicose veins and be proud of baring their legs again.
 To schedule a consultation with Dr. Darling, call our vein clinic today at (816) 792-3400 or use our convenient online appointment request form.